hanwiz/context-queries/README.md

 # How to

-1) Insert a "breakpoints" attribute to the element container<br>
+1) include context-queries.js on your site just before &lt;body&gt;
-2) Set the value of the attribute with the width to wich you want to change css matching<br>
+2) Insert a "breakpoints" attribute to the element container<br>
-3) In css refer to width with "lt" (less than) and "gt" (greater than) keyword classes<br>
+3) Set the value of the attribute with the width to wich you want to change css matching<br>

-# Example
+4) In css refer to width with "lt" (less than) and "gt" (greater than) keyword classes<br>

 <b>HTML</b>